-- Turn on the computer. - 2 Click the Start button, point to VAIO, and click Sony Notebook Setup.
+- 1 Turn on the computer. - 2 Go to Sony Notebook Setup via the Start menu.
 The Sony Notebook Setup dialog box appears. - In the About this Computer tab you can view the amount of system memory.
 If the additional memory does not appear, repeat the whole procedure and restart the notebook.